Landscape Design

 Located at Neerchokikoo, an ancient Native encampment and gathering site near the confluence of the Columbia and Willamette River, NAYA is creating a welcoming space for our community to gather and connect with the land and their culture. – nayapdx.org

 A new neighborhood on a century old tulip farm along the Lewis River presented an opportunity for ecological restoration.
 Our team suggested grading the 2.9 acre lot into a series of berms and swales to provide interest and microclimates for diverse plant communities as well as address drainage needs.
-The design includes walking paths, gathering spaces for cooking and dining, extensive habitat hedgerows to give privacy, frame views of the nearby riparian forests and create a lot of habitat for birds and pollinators.
-The hedgerow encloses native wildflower meadows and oak savanna.
+The design includes walking paths, gathering spaces for cooking and dining, extensive habitat hedgerows to give privacy, frame views of the nearby riparian forests and raptors and create a lot of habitat for birds and pollinators.
+The hedgerow encloses wildflower meadows and oak savanna with over 36 species of native forbs and bunch grasses.

 Hamilton Residence